-When you use rules in Outlook, you may receive the following
+When you use rules in Outlook, you may receive the following error message:

-Microsoft Exchange Server to store all of your rules.
+There is not enough space on the Microsoft Exchange Server to store all of your rules.
 The rules that failed to upload have been deactivated.

 To work around this issue:

 Create distribution lists (DLs) to group recipients in rules, instead of using individual recipients.